jjoony93/jeonssa-HCI/DP6 Hi-Fi prototype/report.md

 - basic initial parsing of information input
 - contribution to progress bar design in `user.html` (initial ideation + make sliding icon a human)

+#### What were some of the difficulties you faced?

+#### List one useful implementation skill you learned while working on DP5 and DP6.

 ### SunJae Lee